-22. And as for the house of Joseph, they also went up against Bethel.
+22. And as for the house of Joseph, they went up to Bethel.
 And Jehovah was with them.

 23. And the house of Joseph reconnoitered Bethel.
-(The name of the city before this time was Luz.)
+(The former name of the city was Luz.)

-24. And the spies saw a man coming out of the city, and they said to him, “If you will show us a way into the city, then we will show you mercy.”
+24. And the scouts saw a man coming out of the city, and they said to him, “If you show us a way into the city, we will show you mercy.”

 25. And he showed them a way into the city, and they destroyed the city with the edge of the sword, but the man and all his family, they let go.

 26. And the man went to the land of the Hittites and built a city, and he named it Luz.
-(This is the name of it until this day.)
+This is its name to this day.

-27. And Manasseh did not dispossess Beth-shean and its villages, or Taanach and its villages, or the inhabitants of Dor and its villages, or the inhabitants of Ibleam and its villages, or the inhabitants of Megiddo and its villages, for the Canaanites wanted to live in these areas.
+27. And Manasseh did not dispossess Beth-shean and its villages, or Taanach and its villages, or the inhabitants of Dor and its villages, or the inhabitants of Ibleam and its villages, or the inhabitants of Megiddo and its villages, for the Canaanites were determined to live in that land.

-28. And it came to pass when Israel was strong, he put the Canaanites under tribute, but as for taking possession, they did not do so.
+28. And it came to pass when Israel was strong that they put the Canaanites to forced labor, but as for taking possession, they did not do so.

 29. And Ephraim did not dispossess the Canaanites who dwelt in Gezer, but the Canaanites dwelt in his midst, in Gezer.

-30. Zebulun did not dispossess the inhabitants of Kitron, or the inhabitants of Nahalol, but the Canaanites dwell in his midst, though he did put them under tribute.
+30. Zebulun did not dispossess the inhabitants of Kitron, or the inhabitants of Nahalol, but the Canaanites dwell in his midst, though he did put them under forced labor.

-31. Asher did not dispossess the inhabitants of Accho, or the inhabitants of Zidon, or of Ahlab, or of Achzib, or of Helbah, or of Aphik, or of Rehob,
+31. Asher did not dispossess the inhabitants of Accho, or the inhabitants of Sidon, or of Ahlab, or of Achzib, or of Helbah, or of Aphik, or of Rehob,

 32.but the Asherites dwelt among the Canaanites, the inhabitants of the land, because they did not dispossess them.

-33. Naphtali did not dispossess the inhabitants of Beth-shemesh, or the inhabitants of Beth-Anath, but he dwelt among the Canaanites, the inhabitants of the land, even the inhabitants of Beth-shemesh and Beth-Anath.
-Yet, they had them under tribute.
+33. Naphtali did not dispossess the inhabitants of Beth-shemesh, or the inhabitants of Beth-anath, but he dwelt among the Canaanites, the inhabitants of the land.
+Yet, the inhabitants of Beth-shemesh and Beth-anath were under forced labor to them.

-34. And the Amorites pressed the children of Dan toward the hill-country, for they did not allow him to come down into the valley,
+34. And the Amorites forced the children of Dan to the hill country, for they did not allow them to come down into the lowland,

 35.but the Amorites were determined to dwell on the hill of Heres, in Aijalon, and in Shaalbim.
 Still, the hand of the house of Joseph was strong, and they were forced into labor.

-36. And the border of the Amorites was from the Ascent of Akkribim, from the Rock, and upward.
+36. And the border of the Amorites was from the Ascent of Akrabbim, from the Rock, and upward.

 2.Do not make a covenant with the inhabitants of this land!
 Tear down their altars!’
 But you did not heed my voice.
-What have you done?
+What is this that you have done?

-3.So, I also said, ‘I will not drive them out from before you, but they will be in your midst, and their gods will be a snare to you.”
+3.So, I also said, ‘I will not drive them out from before you, but they will be at your side, and their gods will be a snare to you.’”

-5. And they called the name of that place Bochim, and they made sacrifice there to Jehovah.
+5. And they called the name of that place Bochim, and they sacrificed there to Jehovah.

 6. And Joshua sent the people away, and the children of Israel went, each one, to his inheritance to possess the land.